Meet the HAT Team

 Based on Vancouver Island, on the traditional and unceded territories of the W̱SÁNEĆ, SC’IȺNEW, and T'Sou-ke Nations, lək̓ʷəŋən peoples (Songhees and Xwsepsum Nations) and the many other Coast Salish peoples who have lived in relationship with and stewarded these lands since time immemorial and continue to live in relationship with the Land today.
 We are a driven team of individuals who are passionate about protecting, preserving, and restoring the incredible ecosystems in our region.

-Julianna is of Hungarian, German, Ukrainian, and Polish descent and is currently living in the unceded territories of the Lək̓ʷəŋən W̱SÁNEĆ Nations.
-She is a University of Victoria graduate with a BSc. in Biology and a minor in Environmental Studies.
-Julianna became involved with HAT in 2022 working as the Office Administrator and is now the Wildlife Stewardship Coordinator.
-In her free time, Julianna loves spending her time exploring beaches and forests with her dog, and practicing yoga.
+• Julianna is of Hungarian, German, Ukrainian, and Polish descent and grew up on the territories of the Snuneymuxw Nation.
+She began her post-secondary studies at the University of Calgary before moving to lək̓ʷəŋən territory, where she completed a BSc. in Biology with a minor in Environmental Studies at the University of Victoria.
+She has since completed the Species at Risk course through Natural Resources Training Group.
+Julianna first became involved with HAT in 2022 working as the Office Administrator, and she was excited to pursue her passion by stepping into the role of Wildlife Stewardship Coordinator in 2023.
+In her free time, Julianna loves spending her time exploring beaches and forests with her dog and practicing yoga.

 HAT’s Field Crew